Practising yoga at a retreat in the Sacred Valley, Peru

 Enjoy a free day in Cusco.

-Morning yoga at a studio in Cusco Healing House Cusco, Inbound Yoga Cusco, or Yoga Room Cusco.
-Here you have the opportunity to visit a myriad of museums and markets or you can wander the cobbled stone streets and charming shops of the San Blas artistic district.
-You can then have an afternoon yoga class at a yoga studio in Cusco and we all meet up for final farewell late lunch in Cusco before transferring to the airport.
+Morning yoga at a studio in Cusco Healing House, Inbound Yoga Cusco, or Yoga Room Cusco.
+Here you have the opportunity to visit a myriad of museums and markets, or to wander the cobblestone streets and charming shops of the San Blas artistic district.
+You can then have an afternoon yoga class at a yoga studio in Cusco, and we all meet up for a final farewell lunch before transferring to the airport.

 Lodging: Tierra Viva Cusco Plaza or similar caliber hotel

-Included: Breakfast and late lunch, yoga studio, transfer to the airport.
+Included: Breakfast and late lunch, yoga studio, and transfer to the airport.

 Contact us for pricing.